-Peter Martell is a British journalist.
-He grew up on a sheep farm in Northumberland, and began working as a newspaper reporter in Scotland.
+Peter Martell is a British writer.
+He grew up on a sheep farm in Northumberland, and began working as a reporter in Scotland.

 To his continuing surprise, he won a Guinness World Record for playing the highest game of cricket, on top of Kilimanjaro.

 Cricket on KIlimanjaro.
 Peter Martell/AFP.
 September 2014.